Volkspolizei-Bereitschaft

 Members of the Volkspolizei-Bereitschaft on duty at the Brandenburg Gate on 22 December 1989, the day before the opening of the Berlin Wall.

 The Volkspolizei-Bereitschaften (VPB, German for "People's Police Alert Units", sometimes known as "Barracked People’s Police" or "Alert Police") was the paramilitary police force of the Volkspolizei of the German Democratic Republic.
 Like in many Warsaw Pact countries, The VPB were organized as Internal Troops and served as a riot police and gendarmerie-like force.
 The VPB functioned as the de facto armed branch of the Ministry for State Security (Stasi).

 Though considered part of the armed forces, the VPB was never part of the National People's Army or the Ministry of National Defence, instead under the Ministry of the Interior.

+History

+In 1978, Diensteinheit IX operators were involved in training the 9.
+Volkspolizei-Kompanie (9.
+VPK; 9th People's Police Company) with the East Germany Army.

 Organization

-The German Democratic Republic's Ministry of the Interior (German: Ministerium des Innern, or MdI) maintained the independent Department of the Alert Units of the Volkspolizei known as the Volkspolizei-Bereitschaften (VPB).
+The Ministry of the Interior (German: Ministerium des Innern or MdI) maintained the independent Department of the Alert Units.
 It consisted of between 12,000 and 15,000 men in 21 Volkspolizei Alert Units of battalion strength.

 There was usually one unit per district of East Germany, but the key districts of Halle, Leipzig and Magdeburg, with their large working class populations, and Potsdam all had two units.

 The Presidium of the People's Police in East Berlin had three units located in Basdorf.

 Each Alert unit was organized as follows: